Road Rash II: Gameplay

 The racer begins the game with $1,000 and earns cash prizes for each successful race.
-The player can access a shop from the game's main menu to view bikes of differing weights, speeds and steering capabilities, and the player may purchase a new bike with the money they have accumulated.
+The player can access a shop from the game's main menu to view bikes of differing weights, speeds, and steering capabilities, and the player may purchase a new bike with the money they have accumulated.
 Certain bikes are equipped with a series of nitrous oxide charges, which can provide a burst of speed if the player quickly taps the acceleration input button twice.
 The player will receive a password at the end of a successful race, which can be entered at a password entry screen in a subsequent session to maintain the player's progress.
 The player will advance to the next level after winning a race on all five of the game's tracks.
 With each subsequent level, the cash prizes become higher, the courses become longer, and the opponents become more aggressive.
 The player wins the game by winning a race on each track in all five levels.

 The bike has its own "condition meter" between the racer's and opponents' stamina meters, which decreases every time the racer suffers a crash.
 The bike will be wrecked if the meter fully depletes, which ends the player's participation in the current race and deducts the cost of a repair bill from the racer's balance.
-Motor officers make sporadic appearances throughout the game's tracks, and can also end the player's participation if they apprehend the racer following a crash, which deducts the cost of a fine from their balance.
+Police officers make sporadic appearances throughout the game's tracks, and can also end the player's participation if they apprehend the racer following a crash, which deducts the cost of a fine from their balance.
 With each subsequent level, repair bills and fines become more expensive, and officers appear more frequently.
 If the racer lacks the funds to cover either a repair bill or a fine, the game will end prematurely.

 Road Rash II features a two-player mode that can either be played intermittently between players or simultaneously with the use of a split-screen display.
 Two players can either race against each other along with other computer-controlled racers or engage in the "Mano a Mano" mode, in which the two human players are the only competing racers on the track.
 In this mode, the players can select a weapon to wield prior to the start of the race, and no money is won or lost, though officers still appear as an obstacle and can end the race if they apprehend one of the players.
 The Game Boy Color version also features a two-player mode via use of the Game Link Cable.